Disposal of waste beer and/or cider from a public house, club, restaurant or other similar establishments

 The disposal of waste beer/cider to sewer is not usually permitted.
-However given the unprecedented nature of the current situation we may be prepared to allow the discharge of such liquids into our network under certain conditions.
+However given the continued unprecedented nature of the current situation we may be prepared to allow the discharge of such liquids into our network under certain conditions.

 The following information must be provided:

-- Site name and address
+- Discharge address

 This will allow us to assess the potential impact of the discharge.
 If acceptable we will provide written confirmation of the conditions that must be met to discharge the effluent requested safely.